AmigaLabs/clib4/README.md

 ### Shared objects

-Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however there is a bug in `libstdc++.so` that is causing a crash on program start.
+Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder).
-So if you want to use libstdc++ it is better to remove it and link against the static version.
 However shared objects needs the beta elf.library not yet released to public

 ### Large file support